Written by Rachel Kim, MS, RD, Registered Dietitian & Health Writer

 Recommendation: Wegovy through weight management specialist

-Obesity medicine physicians provide comprehensive lifestyle counseling, behavioral support, and long-term weight maintenance strategies.
+Obesity medicine physicians provide thorough lifestyle counseling, behavioral support, and long-term weight maintenance strategies.
 While expensive, this approach offers the highest success rates for sustained weight loss and health improvement.

 No semaglutide option is perfect.
 Understanding limitations helps set realistic expectations and identify potential concerns before starting treatment.